 What is the Earned Income Tax Credit?

 The Earned Income Tax Credit (EITC) is a federal tax credit that serves as one of the nation’s most effective policies at keeping working families out of poverty and moving toward the middle class.
 It cuts taxes from the bottom up for people like sales clerks, teaching assistants, home health aides and other workers that earn low wages.
 The credit is available only to people who work and grows in size, up to a point, as wages rise.
-That encourages people to stay employed and work more hours, rather than rely on public assistance.
 The exact size of a family’s credit depends on their household income, marriage status and number of dependent children.

-Twenty-nine states and the District of Columbia build on the federal EITC’s time-tested success with their own state-level versions of the tax credit.
+30 states and the District of Columbia build on the federal EITC’s time-tested success with their own state-level versions of the tax credit.
 These state credits piggyback on the federal version by providing a limited credit against state and local taxes, based on a percentage of the federal credit’s value.
+Several proposals have been introduced in the legislature to create a GWC, but it is yet to pass both chambers and be enacted into law.

 Georgia Work Credit Would Boost State Economy, Working Families

-Georgia can also build on the time-tested success of the EITC by enacting a Georgia Work Credit, a 10% refundable state EITC.
+Georgia can also build on the time-tested success of the EITC by enacting a Georgia Work Credit, a 10 percent refundable state EITC.
 The Georgia Work Credit would:

-Provide a bottom-up tax cut to working Georgia families.
+Reduce the amount of income tax owed by low- and middle-income families.
 The Georgia Work Credit would reduce tax bills for families that work but struggle to make ends meet because of low-wage jobs.
 A young married couple with a new child and $29,000 of annual income could see a state tax cut of $250.

 Boost small businesses, local economies and Georgia’s future workforce.
 A Georgia Work Credit would pump millions of dollars into communities throughout the state by giving customers more disposable income and helping local businesses succeed.
 It would also strengthen the foundation for young people who comprise Georgia’s future workforce, since research finds that children whose families receive more income from the EITC are likelier to excel in school, graduate high school, attend college and earn more as adults.